TitouanPastor/CrewUp/project-proposal-template.md

 - Kubernetes deployment with monitoring

 **Advanced Feature**: **Option E (Advanced Real-time features)**:
 To ensure the correct working of the safety service and hopefully optimize the reaction time to an alert, we plan to implement connection resilience in our application.
 This would also ensure that the discussion service would remain up-to-date and available should the user leave the website.
-This will likely be implemented by regularly checking the connection to the server through pings.
 We also plan to use websocket scaling through kubernetes so as to handle communication among massive groups of people (for events such as concerts for example).

 **Target Grade**: **4**
 The ideal target 5, is not realistic given that the group is composed of only 2 students, both of whom are exchange students that will leave Lulea before christmas.